|Dates / Deadlines:|

 No more than two students each semester may be eligible to take graduate classes at SAIS.
 A GPA of 3.5 or more is required.
 Students will have to talk to the Bologna program director and do an interview with SAIS faculty upon arriving in Bologna.

 Italian Studies majors or students with advanced Italian language fluency may take courses in Italian at the University of Bologna at http://www.unibo.it/

-In the fall of 2016 over a dozen students have been taking classes at UniBo in disciplines ranging from Sociology, Religion, Philosophy, American Studies, Business and Management and more.
+Students have taken courses at UniBo in disciplines ranging from Sociology, Religion, Philosophy, American Studies, Business and Management and more.
 Students interested in taking courses at the University of Bologna need to talk to their advisors to see how these courses may count toward their major.
 The staff in Bologna will do their best to place students in UniBo courses, but they may conflict with the academic calendar of the Dickinson Center in Bologna.

 Taking a course at the University of Bologna requires a serious commitment.
 The UniBo calendar differs from that of the Dickinson program, and classes may be in session while the Dickinson program is on break or over U.S. holidays, such as Thanksgiving.
 Students are expected to attend all UniBo classes during these times.
 Students may also have to stay longer into June to complete exams or other course requirements.
 Most classes at UniBo are three times a week for two hours, which can create scheduling conflicts with classes offered at the Dickinson Center.
 It can be difficult to find a UniBo class that fits a student’s interest and schedule, so students should not assume that they will definitely attend one while in Bologna.

 That said, taking a UniBo course is highly recommended for students with adequate Italian fluency.